25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance (Roundtrip): 4.6 miles / 7.4 km

 The Big Baldy Trail in Grant Grove is the sister hike to Little Baldy in Sequoia National Park.
-However, Big Baldy is more closely related to the Buena Vista Trail, just a few miles to the south.
+However, Big Baldy is much more closely related to the Buena Vista Trail, just a few miles to the south.

 Read My Separate Post: Big Baldy Trail

-Big Baldy Peak
+Big Baldy Trail (Sunset)

 22. Big Stump Loop Trail